North Carolina Recording Laws: Consent Rules and Penalties

 Recording is illegal in North Carolina when:

-- You’re eavesdropping on someone else’s private conversation
+- You are eavesdropping on someone else's private conversation using a device

-- You’re using illegally obtained recordings for any purpose
+- You are using illegally obtained recordings for any purpose, including sharing them

 What About Recording in Your Own Home?